UltraSam: A Foundation Model for Ultrasound using Large Open-Access Segmentation Datasets: Methods

 \subsection{Dataset}

-Ultrasound imaging presents a substantial domain gap compared to other medical imaging modalities; building an ultrasound-specific foundation model therefore requires a specialized large-scale dataset.
-To build such a dataset, we crawled a multitude of platforms for ultrasound data: Papers with Code, Google Dataset Search, GitHub, Google Scholar, Kaggle, ResearchGate, Mendeley dataset, Zenodo and Data in Brief.
-Through this process, we arrived at US-43d (see Fig.\ref{figOverview}.a), a collection of 43 datasets covering 20 different clinical applications, containing over 280,000 annotated segmentation masks from both 2D and 3D scans~\cite{brachial_plexus, STU, CAMUS, stanford_aimi_thyroid, acouslic_ai_challenge, US_nerv, regpro, STMUS_NDA, FH-PS-AOP, TN-SCUI, TG3K, TN3K, MUP, ASUS, cardiacUDC, BUSBRA, FASS, mmotu, FAstUnet, echoCP, momot2022common,van2018automated,t_l_a_van_den_heuvel_2018_1322001, UBPD, FALLMUD, iqbal2024memory, xu_yiming_2022_7272660,al2020dataset,pedraza2015open,LUSS,GIST514,kidneyUS,BUS-UCLM,BrEaST,BUID,S1,BUS,105US,AbdomenUS,echonetpediatric,segthy}.
-US-43d captures organ and lesion of various shapes, sizes, and textures across clinical applications such as cardiac, fetal head, thyroid, and breast lesions, providing a comprehensive view of the medical ultrasound landscape (see Fig.\ref{fig:dataset_snapshot}).
-We detail the individual datasets comprising US-43d in the supplementary material.
+US imaging presents a substantial domain gap compared to other medical imaging modalities; building an US-specific foundation model therefore requires a specialized large-scale dataset.
+To build such a dataset, we crawl a multitude of platforms for human medical US with instance annotations and open-access availability: Papers with Code, Google Dataset Search, GitHub, Google Scholar, Kaggle, ResearchGate, Mendeley dataset, Zenodo and Data in Brief.
+Through this process, we arrive at US-43d (see Fig.\ref{figOverview}.a), a collection of 43 datasets covering 20 different clinical applications, containing 282,321 annotated segmentation masks from both 2D and 3D scans.
+US-43d captures organs and lesion of various shapes, sizes, and textures across clinical applications such as cardiac, fetal head, thyroid, and breast lesions, as illustrated in Fig.\ref{fig:dataset_snapshot}, providing a comprehensive view of the medical ultrasound landscape.
+Table~\ref{appendix:detailled_datasets} provides detailed information on the US-43d dataset, including dataset names, access links, and the number of images and segmentation masks available in each.

-For testing, we select three diverse datasets: BUS-BRA~\cite{BUSBRA} (breast lesions), MMOTU2D~\cite{mmotu} (ovarian lesions), and GIST514-DB~\cite{GIST514} (gastrointestinal stromal tumors).
-Together they include linear and radial probes, endoscopic and non-endoscopic ultrasound, and encompass various clinical applications, anatomical regions, lesion types, and imaging techniques, enabling exhaustive evaluation of UltraSam's generalizability.
-We use their official test sets.
-We allocate 5\% of each of the US-43d dataset for validation and use the remaining 95\% for training.
-We preprocess all images to remove label-background overlaps (common in 3D ultrasound), and use the sagittal view in 3D images.
-We also provide scripts to convert the 43 datasets into the widely used COCO format.
+For testing, we select three diverse datasets from US-43d: BUS-BRA~\cite{BUSBRA} (breast lesions, 1875 images), MMOTU2D~\cite{mmotu} (ovarian lesions, 1469 images), and GIST514-DB~\cite{GIST514} (gastrointestinal stromal tumors, 514 images).
+GIST514-DB is included as an outlier in our selection, as it is the only dataset in US-43d with radial acquisition.
+We evaluate on the official test split of each dataset.
+Together they include linear and radial probes, endoscopic and non-endoscopic US, and span multiple clinical applications, anatomical regions, lesion types, and imaging techniques, enabling exhaustive evaluation of UltraSam's generalizability.
+We reserve 5\% of each training dataset for validation and use the remaining 95\% for training.
+We preprocess images by removing label-background overlaps (common in 3D US), cropping backgrounds occupying more than 50\% of image pixels, and using sagittal views for 3D images.